Co-presented with plastic orchid factory

 Now entering its 15th season, plastic orchid factory has devised over 20 original works that have been presented in galleries, theatres, studios and community halls across Turtle Island and beyond.
 Recent highlights include presentations at The Vancouver Art Gallery, The Western Front, Performance Works/Boca del Lupo, Mile Zero Dance (Amiskwaciy Waskahikan/Edmonton), Swallow-a-Bicycle (Mohkínstsis/Calgary) and Crimson Coast (Snuneymuxw/Nanaimo); Commissions for Vancouver’s Capture Festival, Facade Festival and The Belkin Gallery; Residencies at Lake Studios (Berlin), LENA (Hul’qumi’num: Swiikw/Galiano Island), The Shadbolt Centre for the Arts (Burnaby, land of the Halkomelem and Squamish speaking peoples) and Centre Q (Adawe/Ottawa).

-In 2017, plastic orchid factory founded Left of Main, a shared artist-run creation/performance space dedicated to the live arts, located on MST Territory Vancouver, in Historic Chinatown.
-The space is home to Vanessa Goodman/Action at a Distance, CADA/West, plastic orchid factory, Electric Company Theatre and welcomes over 4,000 people annually.
+In 2017, plastic orchid factory founded Left of Main, an artist-run creation/performance space dedicated to the live arts, located on MST Territory Vancouver, in Historic Chinatown.
+The space is home to Action at a Distance/Vanessa Goodman, CADA/West, Electric Company Theatre, MascallDance and plastic orchid factory.

 Choreographer and Performer: James Gnam

 Rehearsal Direction: Natalie LeFebvre Gnam

 Sound Design: Loscil (Scott Morgan)

 Media Design and Integration: Eric Chad and Dan O’Shea